 The pre-wedding rituals are engagement, sagai (exchange of ring ceremony), distributing wedding cards to invite guests, tilak, Haldi, Mehendi, sangeet a lot of rituals are associated with Hindu wedding to celebrate and rejoice.
 Even these rituals have their religious beliefs also.
 Turmeric and Mehandi are the symbols of love, piousness of relation.

 The wedding rituals begin with Jai mala, in which couples exchange the garlands of flowers and vow the beginning of the wedding.

 Basically, it means the father of the bride decides to give away his daughter, to the groom.
 Father brings the daughter and takes her hand and gives it to the groom.
 Groom accepts the hand of the bride.
 This ceremony marks the beginning of, giving away her daughter.

-Panigrahan means ‘holding the hand rituals’, comes after kanyadaanam, sometimes this ritual is preceded by vivaaha-homa.
-In this ritual after holding the bride’s hand, the groom accepts the responsibility of the bride in front of agni diety.
+Panigrahan means ‘holding the hand rituals’, comes after kanyadaanam, sometimes this ritual is preceded by vivaaha-home.
+In this ritual after holding the bride’s hand, the groom accepts the responsibility of the bride in front of Agni diety.

 Post Wedding Rituals